Australia’s tooth decay epidemic

 Defeat tooth decay today

 Tooth decay is a widespread and serious oral health issue that affects millions of people in Australia and around the world.
-However, it’s important to remember that tooth decay is preventable and treatable.
-By practising good oral hygiene habits, limiting your consumption of sugary and acidic foods and beverages, and scheduling regular dental checkups and cleanings, you can reduce your risk of developing cavities and other oral health problems.
+However, it’s important to remember that cavities are preventable and treatable.
+By practising good oral hygiene habits, limiting your consumption of sugary and acidic foods and beverages, and scheduling regular dental checkups and cleanings, you can reduce your risk of developing caries and other oral health problems.
 If you do develop a cavity, seek professional treatment promptly to prevent more serious problems from developing.
 By taking care of your oral health, you can help prevent tooth decay from becoming a silent epidemic in your own life.

 Reference